rsiemens/squids/docs/guide.rst

     email_customer("foo@domain.com", "bar@domain.com", "Hello!")

-Doing this will **not** send a task through the SQS queue, but instead simply call the function and execute it in process like normal.
+Doing this will **not** send a task through the SQS queue, but instead simply call the function and execute it in the calling process like normal.

 Consuming Tasks
 ---------------